stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 **Aquatic Adaptation.** You adapt your body to an aquatic environment, sprouting gills and growing webbing between your fingers.
 You can breathe underwater and gain a swimming speed equal to your walking speed.

 **Change Appearance.** You transform your appearance.
 You decide what you look like, including your height, weight, facial features, sound of your voice, hair length, coloration, and distinguishing characteristics, if any.
 You can make yourself appear as a member of another race, though none of your statistics change.
-You also can't appear as a creature of a different size than you, and your basic shape stays the same; if you're bipedal, you can't use this spell to become quadrupedal, for instance.
-At any time for the duration of the spell, you can use your action to change your appearance in this way again.
+You also can't appear as a creature of a different size than you, and your basic shape stays the same.
+For example, if you're bipedal, you can't use this spell to become quadrupedal.
+At any time for the duration of the spell, you can use an action to change your appearance in this way again.

 **Natural Weapons.** You grow claws, fangs, spines, horns, or a different natural weapon of your choice.
-When you make an unarmed attack with these natural weapons, make a melee transmutation attack.
-On a hit, you deal 1d6 bludgeoning, piercing, or slashing damage, as appropriate to the natural weapon you chose.
+When you make an unarmed strike with these natural weapons, make a melee transmutation attack.
+On a hit, you deal 1d6 bludgeoning, piercing, or slashing damage, as appropriate to the natural weapon that you chose.
+Finally, the natural weapon is magical and you have a +1 bonus to the attack and damage rolls you that make using it.

 ## Barkskin
 *2nd level Transmutation*<br>